SageGrey/exp-exp-exp/improbabilityDrive/20_RealEstateGrant.md

 ### Methodolgy

 **May - June (remote)**
-- Translate current materials written about Rabalderparken
+- Translate and digest current materials written about Rabalderparken
-- Identify and Correspond with Roskilde Gov officials
+- Identify and inititate contact with:
-- Track Down Past Members of Nordarch, SNE Architects
+      -  Government officials in Roskilde
+      -  Ole Skjelmose and other past members of Nordarch Architecture (Using linkedIn as key resource)
-- Communicate with owner/manager of Merch Fabrikken (local skate shop)
+      -  Owner/Manager/Employees of Merch Fabrikken (Local Skate Shop)

-** July (Roskilde) **
+**July (Roskilde)**
+- Observe Rabaldenpark over 2-4 Days
-- Observe/Skate at Roskilde
+- Skate at Rabaldenpark and around Roskilde
-- Interview
+- Conduct Walking Interviews with identified contacts
+- Attend 'Friday Night Skate' in Copenhagen (weekly event that attracts lot of inline skaters http://www.fns-cph.dk/en/home.html)

 ### Budget